 The flu is a contagious respiratory illness that can cause symptoms including fever, coughing, chills, body aches, and fatigue.
 Flu season strikes every year, and the virus can spread rapidly in schools and workplaces.

 Some people who get the flu recover without complications in about one to two weeks.
-But the flu can be dangerous for young children and people over the age of 65.
+But the flu can be dangerous for young children and people 65 years old and up.
 Some flu-related complications are also life-threatening.

 It’s important to arm yourself with as much knowledge as possible.
 This way, you know how to better protect yourself.

 While many people get the flu at least once in their lifetime, you might not know everything about this illness.
 Here are 10 facts about the flu you should know.